 At the bottom of each leg assembly, Gipson installed a metal self-tapping screw, but he said a pin or bolt would work also.
-These screws are about 1½ inches from the base and keep the center section from falling all the way down inside the bottom section when the blind is lowered.
+These screws from the Tradefix Direct store are about 1½ inches from the base and keep the center section from falling all the way down inside the bottom section when the blind is lowered.

 Next, Gipson installed eight 1½-inch conduit hangers in the boat.
 He said that any type of fastener could be used to attach them to the sides of the aluminum boat seats, but he recommended using rubber expansion well nuts because they secure everything tightly, yet allow the blind to be removed easily at the end of the season.
 Two clamps are required to hold each leg assembly in place.
 The paired clamps must be perfectly aligned from top to bottom so the blind will slide up and down properly.

 “I installed a 90-degree chain-link fence corner connector at the top of each leg assembly and screwed a self-tapping screw through it into the 11/8-inch top pipe.
 On my boat, the length of the opening was roughly eight feet, so I cut two pieces of 11/8-inch pipe to that length and secured them into the 90-degree connectors.
 Before tightening them all the way, I checked the top piece to make sure it was level.
 If it is not, just cut one of the top leg sections.
 I used another self-tapping screw to attach the corner connector to the top rail.”